tremor-rs/tremor-runtime/docs/tremor-script/index.md

 ##### String Interpolation

-For strings tremor allows string polation, this means embedding code directly into strings to create strings out of them.
-This is a convinience as an alternative of using the string::format function.
+For strings tremor allows string interpolation, this means embedding code directly into strings to create strings out of them.
+This is a convenience as an alternative of using the string::format function.

 ```tremor
 "I am a { "string with {1} interpolation." }"